chipwillman/VendAPI.Net/VendHook/README.md

 6. Add a port forward for External Port Start 38001 to External Port End 38001 - Protocol TCP - Internal Port Start 38001 to Internal Port End 38001 to your Private IPv4 address (38001 - 38001 - TCP - 38001 - 38001 - 192.168.1.3)
 7. Click Add
 8. Google your routers model number and " port forward" for specific instructions for your router
+9. Rerun the steps from the above steps 12. - 14.

 ### Implemented Features
 * Hook for Customers